Apple iPhone 11 deals explained

 - Frequently asked questions

-Another year, another iPhone.
 Each time Apple launches another numbered update to its smartphone brand, the questions are always the same: What does it do that's new?
 And is it worth upgrading?
+At the time of writing, the latest iPhone model is the iPhone 13, however many mobile providers and Apple itself still sell the iPhone 11, albeit only the standard model is available to buy new.
+Other versions of the iPhone 11 such as the Pro and Max are available refurbished.

 Why buy an iPhone 11?

-With iPhone 11 and it's better-specced sister phone the iPhone 11 Pro, we would say 80% of the focus (excuse the pun) is on photography.
-And while the cameras on these new iPhones are indeed excellent, we understand and respect the fact that camera upgrades may not be enough to tempt many.
+With iPhone 11 and its better-specced sister phone the iPhone 11 Pro, we would say 80% of the focus (excuse the pun) is on photography.
+And while the cameras on the iPhone 11 are indeed excellent, there are better camera features on the later iPhone 12 and 13.
+That said, we also understand and respect the fact that cameras alone may not be enough to tempt many.

 Here's what's touted on the iPhone 11, with the additional features of the iPhone 11 Pro outlined directly after.